 We are committed to ensuring that all our projects offer the public greater access whenever possible and practical.
 The projects we support might include works to enhance footpath access for all users, help link up long distance footpaths and cycle path networks, or provide new access to areas previously closed off.

 In England and Wales the Countryside and Rights of Way Act (CRoW) 2000 provides public access to areas known as “access land”.
 The Act also allows for the voluntary dedication for land to be held for public benefit in perpetuity (or where relevant for the duration of a long lease) – this means that even if land is not mapped as ‘open country’ or registered common land, landowners and long leaseholders can dedicate this land for free public access.

-This opportunity to voluntarily dedicate their land for public access is particularly relevant to potential land acquisitions with the support of HLF funds.
-The willingness to voluntarily dedicate land purchased with HLF funds will be regarded positively.
+This opportunity to voluntarily dedicate their land for public access is particularly relevant to potential land acquisitions with the support of our funding.
+The willingness to voluntarily dedicate land purchased with our funds will be regarded positively.
 Making a dedication under Section 16 of the Act does not prevent a change of use or prevent development but does:

 - give legal public right of access to the land that would not otherwise be covered by the CRoW Act, such as woodland

 - ensures that the right of access remains in force even if the land changes hands